HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

 In contrast, despite the fact that reviews are not supposed to be associated with homepages the data indicates that AggregateRating is up 23.9% on mobile and 23.7% on desktop.

 It’s also interesting to see the growth of the [VideoObject to annotate videos](https://developers.google.com/search/docs/data-types/video).
-Although [Youtube videos dominate video search results in Google](https://moz.com/blog/youtube-dominates-google-video-results-in-2020), the usage of VideoObject grew 30.11% on desktop and 27.7% on mobile
+Although [YouTube videos dominate video search results in Google](https://moz.com/blog/youtube-dominates-google-video-results-in-2020), the usage of VideoObject grew 30.11% on desktop and 27.7% on mobile

 This growth is a general indication of increased adoption of structured data.